- Associate Professor

 - Office Hours:

 Professor Schweiger (PhD, University of Virginia, 1994) came to the University of Arkansas in 2000.
-She is a social and cultural historian of the early United States, particularly of the South.
-She teaches undergraduate and graduate courses on the history of the early American republic, antebellum America, and the history of religion in America to 1860.
+She is a social and cultural historian of early America, particularly of the South.
+She teaches undergraduate and graduate courses on the history of the early American republic, antebellum America, the history of religion in early America, and the history of the book in early America.
 Her first book was a social history of religion in the nineteenth-century South, and she is completing a study of reading and writing in the antebellum South.
-She has supervised doctoral work on Louisiana creoles, slave catechisms, dueling, Indians and Africans in early Louisiana, slavery in the trans-Mississippi, and nineteenth-century Protestantism.
+She has supervised doctoral work on Louisiana creoles of color, slave catechisms, dueling, Indians and Africans in early Louisiana, Protestants and medicine, reading in Indian revitalization movements, visual culture in the nineteenth century, ritual in secret societies, and twentieth-century protest song.

 - Religion in the American South: Protestants and Others in History and Culture. ed. with Donald G. Mathews.
 University of North Carolina Press, 2004.